 Innovative Sound Design

 In 1994, Spectrasonics introduced the unique Chromazones™ system of chromatically sampled phrases on the Bass Legends sample library and originated the technique of dynamic string bending on Hans Zimmer Guitars.
 The following year the company broke uncharted territory with its Distorted Reality series, widely regarded as the most popular sample library of all time.
-Between 1997-'98, Spectrasonics released the award-winning Symphony of Voices and Vocal Planet which even a decade later remain unsurpassed as the world's largest compilation of vocal samples.
+Between 1997-'98, Spectrasonics released the award-winning Symphony of Voices and Vocal Planet which even decades later remain unsurpassed as the world's largest compilation of vocal samples.
 Throughout its history, Spectrasonics has also been involved in sound licensing deals with prestigious companies like Roland Corporation Japan to create distinctive sounds for numerous synthesizers, expansion boards, and the award-winning V-Drums.

 In 1999, Spectrasonics created Groove Control®, a method of sound development for rhythmic phrases that provided unprecedented flexibility for producers.
 Many of the top composers and recording artists rely on Groove Control activated libraries in their work - including Spectrasonics' best selling Backbeat, Retro Funk, Metamorphosis, Vocal Planet, Bizarre Guitar and Liquid Grooves collections.